ciakkig/ciakkig.github.io/_pages/about.md

 ---
 layout:     page
 title:      About Giorgio
+permalink:  about
 ---

 # Let me tell you about myself.